webstudio-is/webstudio-community/docs/contributing.md

 6. Run `yarn` - install dependencies
 7. Run `yarn dev` - URL will be logged

+## Run designer and sdk in parallel

+For this we current use [relative-deps](https://github.com/mweststrate/relative-deps) and the way you can run both things is the following:

+* Git clone the sdk at https://github.com/webstudio-is/webstudio-sdk
+* In the designer run `yarn dev` and in another window run `yarn sdk:watch`

+This will trigger a build of the sdk when you make changes and that will in turn reload your designer.

 ## Designer deployment to Vercel

 1. [import your Git repository](https://vercel.com/new) into Vercel, and it will be deployed.